 Meditation practice of whatever sort assists gaining clarity.
-The more clear we are the more easily we realize everything is connected in a manner more substantial than the material, in a way resembling unity expansion and totality.
-The less muddied our perception the more we are able to visualize, perceive and act unhindered.
-The more refined our comprehension, the more sensitive our perception the more easily we note that the origins of entirety is light and energy, and unify with that energy.
-The more we raise our spirit the more capable we become of moving past spatial and temporal limitations in a timeless manner, exemplified by eliminating negative patterns and enhancing intuition, for instance.
+The more clear we are, the more easily we realize everything is connected in a manner more substantial than the material, in a way resembling unity expansion and totality.
+The less muddied our perception, the more we are able to visualize, perceive and act unhindered.
+The more refined our comprehension, the more sensitive our perception, the more easily we note that the origin of entirety is light and energy, and unify with that energy.
+The more we raise our spirit, the more capable we become of moving past spatial and temporal limitations in a timeless manner, exemplified by eliminating negative patterns and enhancing intuition, for instance.

 The Four Worlds of The Kabbalah

 As our senses and sensibility become more refined, the more real and substantial the immaterial becomes and the less important the material world becomes.
 This idea is at the core of The Four Worlds of The Kabbalah, and the corresponding ten Sephirot (divine attributes) of the Tree of Life.
 The Four Worlds of the Kabbalah are sometimes known as Emanation, Creation, Formation, and Fabrication.
 We exist in the world of fabrication, the material.
 The Four Worlds and the ten attributes of the Sephirot contain numerous lessons of great depth, and at the basis or core of The Tree of Life of Kabbalah is The Four Worlds.

 Related reading: The Beginner’s Guide to Metaphysics